etlbox/etlbox.website/doks_v1.8/content/recipes/etl/pivot-data.md

 ---
 title: "Pivot Data"
-description: "Example: pivot data from a csv file"
+description: "Pivot and unpivot CSV data with ETLBox.
+C# examples that reshape rows and columns in a .NET data flow before you write the result."
 lead: "This example shows how to pivot and unpivot data in a csv file."
 draft: false
 images: []